Backyard Burn Permits

 What are the regulations outside the Salem-Keizer UGB?

-If you live or own property outside of the Salem-Keizer Urban Growth Boundary, you will need to contact your local fire department for information on their burning regulations and permits.
+If your property is outside the Salem-Keizer Urban Growth Boundary, contact your local fire department for information on burning regulations and permits.

 For more information: